seL4/l4v/README.md

       user-level systems on top of seL4.
     * [`take-grant`](spec/take-grant/): a formalisation of the classical take-grant security model, applied to seL4, but not connected to the code of seL4.

+    * There are additional specifications that are not tracked in this repository, but are generated from other files:
+      * [`design`](spec/design/): the design-level specification of seL4,
+        generated from the Haskell model.
+      * [`c`](spec/cspec/c/): the C code of the seL4 kernel, preprocessed into a form that can be read into Isabelle.
+This is generated from the [seL4 repository](../seL4).

  * [`proof`](proof/): the seL4 proofs
     * [`invariant-abstract`](proof/invariant-abstract/): invariants of the seL4 abstract specification